Where fishing, art and architecture meet!

 Today’s post is a mix of travel and fashion.
 I am a girl after all, and I am French, so I like an ‘oh so chic!’ touch even when I am hiking up a steep hill in Lisbon or petting a deer in Japan.

 I just cannot help it, there is nothing I dislike more aesthetically than a functional camera bag or a travel money bag.
 I am not super duper precious though, and even if I like a good designer bag, the ones I invest in are always low maintenance and functional.
-I need bags that can stay on the floor in a restaurant and carry my camera, wallet, sunscreen and hand-sanitiser at minimum.
+I need bags that can stay on the floor in a restaurant and carry my camera, wallet, sunscreen and hand-sanitiser at a minimum.

 It is also good to note that if I am going to a destination where items of value can get me into trouble, I will of course opt for plan B and carry a very cheap, yet functional, Karrimor rucksack.